guillermovillanuevabenito/guillermovillanuevabenito.github.io/_posts/2022-08-13-ML-classification.md

 <p>In machine learning, classification refers to a predictive problem where a class label is predicted for a given input data.</p>
 </div>

 Traffic accidents can be classified in 4 classes according to its impact on traffic.
-In this project, we apply two classification algorithms (SVMs and random forest) to a traffic accident <a href="https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents" style="color: rgb(165, 15, 15);text-decoration:none; :hover { color: black;};">Dataset</a>.
+In this project, we apply two classification algorithms (SVMs and random forest) to a <a href="https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents" style="color: rgb(165, 15, 15);text-decoration:none; :hover { color: black;};">Traffic accident Dataset</a>.

 <div class="highlight-add"><i class="fa fa-plus" aria-hidden="true"></i><span>Info</span></div>
 <div class="highlights-add">